Losant/losant-docs/docs/edge-compute/overview.md

 ### Low-Code Applications

-Much like with the [Workflow Engine](/workflows/overview/) itself, the Edge Compute Engine allows less-technical end users to make behavior changes within their connected devices without having to work in a coding environment.
+Much like with the [Workflow Engine](/workflows/overview/) itself, Edge Compute allows less-technical end users to make behavior changes within their connected devices without having to work in a coding environment.
 Then, updating, versioning and deploying the changes is all done through Losant's web interface, and since all changes require creating a [version](/workflows/versioning/), any mistakes can quickly be rolled back by deploying an older, stable version.

 ## Using Edge Compute

-To get started with the Edge Compute Engine, you will have to follow these steps.
+To get started with Edge Compute, you will have to follow these steps.
 More detailed information is available within the respective documentation for each section.

 1. In your [application](/applications/overview/), create a [new device](/devices/overview/#adding-a-device) and set its [device type](/devices/overview/#device-type) to "Edge Compute".
 Only devices of this type can receive workflows to run locally from the Losant platform.
 2. [Create an access key and secret](/applications/access-keys/#generating-an-access-key) for your new device.
 While we always recommend generating a new key/secret pair per device, this step may not be necessary if you already have a key and secret configured to work for all devices in your application, or to work for all devices with a [tag](/devices/overview/#device-tags) that you applied to your device during creation.